tawmae/tawmae.github.io/friend_stream_notifications.md

 - `%user%`

-   The display name.
+   The user's display name.

 - `%userName%`

-   The login name.
+   The user's login name.

 - `%userId%`

-   The user ID.
+   The user's ID.

 - `%profileImageUrl%`